 Qualitative and quantitative data from all electronic course evaluations and any other evaluations completed by students as specific to the unit.

 Proposed

 Qualitative and quantitative data from all electronic course evaluations and any other evaluations completed by students as specific to the unit.
+Access to these materials is limited to those parties described in Section II.B.8.